CUGC Women in Technology Mentoring Program – Getting Ready for the Next Class!

 Candidates should keep in mind that the mentorship does require several hours a month, plus a focus on achieving goals.
 We ask that candidates consider the time requirements carefully before applying because, unfortunately, some mentees later withdraw from the program due to busy work or personal schedules.

 After the submission deadline, the current group of mentors then reviews the list and accepts a limited number of mentees into the program.
-Applications will be accepted from now until September 30, and applicants will be notified of their status in early October.
+Applications are now closed.
+Thank you to all who applied - we will be notifying applicants of their status soon.

 I’ve been selected, now what?